History of the Jews in Ukraine: 2022 Russian invasion

-Jewish communities
+Jewish communities in modern Ukraine

 As of 2012, Ukraine had the fifth-largest Jewish community in Europe and the twelfth-largest in the world, behind South Africa and ahead of Mexico.
-The majority live in Kyiv (about half), Dnipro, Kharkiv and Odessa.
+The majority live in Kyiv (about half), Dnipro, Kharkiv and Odesa.
 Rabbis Jonathan Markovitch of Kyiv and Shmuel Kaminetsky of Dnipro are considered to be among the most influential foreigners in the country.
 Opened in October 2012 in Dnipro, the multifunctional Menorah center is among the world's largest Jewish community centers.

 A growing trend among Israelis is to visit Ukraine on a "roots trip" to learn of Jewish life there.
 Kyiv is usually mentioned, where it is possible to trace the paths of Sholem Aleichem and Golda Meir; Zhytomyr and Korostyshiv, where one can follow the steps of Haim Nahman Bialik; Berdychiv, where one can trace the life of Mendele Mocher Sforim; Rivne, where one can follow the course of Amos Oz; Buchach – the path of S.Y.
 Agnon; Drohobych – the place of Maurycy Gottlieb and Bruno Schulz.

+Ukraine is known as a major exporter of handmade matzah to the United States.